 The Tamukayama Japanese Maple is the solution to both of these problems.
-Growers around the country tell us that this tree holds it red leaf-color through the summer better than any other.
+Growers around the country tell us that this tree holds its red leaf-color through the summer better than any other.
 They also tell us that it takes hot and humid weather well and unless badly neglected its leaves will not burn and brown even during the hottest periods.
-So if you live in a hot humid area and are afraid to try a Japanese maple tree because you have heard stories, or even had a bad personal experience, then the Tamukayama Japanese Maple is the tree you should buy.
+So if you live in a hot, humid area and are afraid to try a Japanese Maple Tree because you have heard stories, or even had a bad personal experience, then the Tamukayama Japanese Maple is the tree you should buy.
 It will amaze you with its beauty, but also with its hardiness, persistent color and resistance to browning.

 The Tamukayama Japanese Maple develops into a low rounded tree, reaching 7 and eventually 10 feet in height.
 It has weeping and cascading branches that will spread widely until it may be 12 feet across.
 The foliage emerges in spring a gorgeous and brilliant crimson-red color.
 As it expands and develops it turns a rich dark-red to purple color which lasts all summer.
 Then in fall the leaves turn bright scarlet, marking the end of another year of beauty.
 The winter twigs are a deep-red, adding to the beauty of this tree even during the dormant season and standing out in a striking way in the snow or against a backdrop of evergreen trees.
 Mature trees produce tiny red flowers in spring and the tree may have miniature maple ‘keys’ too, which all adds to the charm of this wonderful tree.